-The Authority may issue bonds for a broad range of projects, including buildings or facilities for use as student housing, academic buildings, parking facilities, day-care centers, and other structures or facilities required or useful for the instruction of students, the conducting of research, or the operation of an institution of higher education.
+The Authority may issue bonds for a broad range of projects, including facilities for housing, academic and administrative purposes, parking, student centers and other buildings and equipment to be used for instruction, research or operations.
 The Authority is also authorized to issue revenue bonds for the purpose of refunding bonds of the Authority and other debt.

-Beginning with fiscal year 1996, the Authority has acted as dissemination agent on behalf of those institutions that are [subject to the annual reporting requirement of SEC rule 15c2-12 (most public issues after June 30, 1995).
+Beginning with fiscal year 1996, the Authority has acted as dissemination agent on behalf of those institutions that are subject to the annual reporting requirement of Securities Exchange Commission (SEC) Rule 15c2-12 (most public issues after June 30, 1995).
 Almost all of the colleges and universities borrowing through the Authority are now subject to the reporting.
 The service is offered as a convenience to the institutions at no additional charge.

-The annual debt financing conference was held in April 2007.
+The annual debt financing conference was held in April 2008.
 The conference was again coordinated with a similar conference for business officers sponsored by the Minnesota Private College Council.
 The annual conference provides a chance for Authority clients, members and finance professionals to share information on higher education capital financings.
-This year, the conference included a discussion of who is investing in tax-exempt bonds and how products are changing for those investors in the municipal marketplace.
-It also provided a forum for representatives from a national rating agency to give their views on national trends in education and comment on Minnesota's higher education trends.
+This year, the conference included a presentation on new technologies and the possibilities that may exist for electronic delivery of knowledge.
+It also provided a forum for representatives from two national rating agencies to give their views on national trends in education and comment on Minnesota's higher education trends.
+In addition, there were presentations on the current credit market turmoil, on secondary market disclosure changes and a presentation that offered guidance on filling out revised IRS forms that relate to tax exempt bond financing.

 The Authority continues to review its policies and procedures in an ongoing attempt to most effectively provide financing assistance to Minnesota's nonprofit colleges and universities.
 It is through the concerted efforts of the borrowers, the Authority's advisors, staff and members, as well as public finance professionals, that tax exempt financing continues to be a vital tool for higher education.
 The Authority will work with all these groups to continue providing affordable financing to the private colleges and universities and, ultimately to their students.
-12 MHEFA Annual Report for the Fiscal Year 2007